LJWittenberg/game-of-life/README.md

         - `Presets.md` create various figures.
 Each new figure starts at a commented line
         - Figures evolve according to the game rules.
 For more details, view the previous point.
         - Users can expand this file or make their own Generation from Scratch in the `coordinates.md `file
+    - **coordinates.md**
+        - This is the file were users can write down and set their own coordinates for the initial generation.
+        - Feel free to copy or ignore the given `presets.md`
+        - *note: every line that isn't a coordinate pair has to start with a "#"*